react-icons vs font-awesome vs bootstrap-icons vs material-icons vs feather-icons vs octicons vs heroicons

 • bootstrap-icons:

-Bootstrap Icons can be easily customized using CSS, allowing developers to change colors, sizes, and other styles to fit their application's design.
-They support various sizes and can be styled to match the Bootstrap framework.
+Bootstrap Icons can be easily customized using CSS, allowing developers to change colors, sizes, and other styles to match their design requirements.
+The icons are designed to be scalable and responsive, ensuring they look good at any size.

 • material-icons: